nobrefelipe/atomic_lite/README.md

 This library was inpired by [Flutterando's ASP package](https://github.com/Flutterando/asp).

 It's called Lite because it does not depend on other packages or setups.
-It's all based on events and ValueNotiers.
+It's all based on events and ValueNotifiers.

 ## Atoms
 An Atom is not but an extension of ValueNotifer.